LiskArchive/lisk-dex-core/README.md

 # Lisk DEX Core

 The Lisk DEX is a decentralized application built with the Lisk SDK v6.0.0 and on the Lisk blockchain.
-This project was bootstrapped with [Lisk SDK](https://github.com/LiskHQ/lisk-sdk)

-The Lisk DEX is a program that provides the core functionality for implementing all liquidity operations.
+This project was bootstrapped with [Lisk SDK](https://github.com/LiskHQ/lisk-sdk).
+The Lisk DEX is a program that provides the core functionality for implementation of all the liquidity and swap operations.
+This document details how to install Lisk DEX Core from source and npm registry.

-This document details how to install Lisk DEX Core from source and from the npm registry.
-If you have satisfied the requirements from the Pre-Installation section, you can jump directly to the next section Installation Steps.
+If you have satisfied the requirements from the Pre-Installation section, you can jump directly to the next section "Installation Steps".

 ## Index